-Environmental sustainability and carbon footprint occupies an increasingly important position on the corporate agenda around the world.
+Environmental sustainability occupies an increasingly important position on the corporate agenda around the world.
 The major ingredients of environmental sustainability are elimination of waste and emissions, maximizing energy efficiency and productivity and minimizing practices that may adversely affect utilization of natural resources by coming generations.
 More and more companies are realizing the importance of environmental initiatives in business development and brand promotion.
-Decrease in energy and raw material usage combined with reduced emissions and waste generation can tackle a host environmental challenges facing the world.
+Decrease in energy and raw material usage combined with reduced emissions and waste generation can tackle a host of environmental challenges facing the world.
 Leading IT companies, like Microsoft, Adobe, Apple and Google, are investing in renewable sources of … Continue reading →

 What if businesses could both make money and do good through the same actions?
 Businesses leaders who subscribe to the idea of corporate shared value believe they can.
 Many proponents even say it redefines and revitalizes capitalism.
 Michael Porter, a professor at Harvard Business School, and Mark Kramer, managing director of the global social impact consulting firm FSG, kicked off the corporate shared value trend in 2011 with an article in Harvard Business Review.
 Corporate Shared Value (or Shared Value) is a new generation business thinking which enhances the competitive position of the company while at the same time advances … Continue reading →